wp-plugins/history-search-by-webloft/README.txt

 == Change log ==

-= 2.0.2 =
+= 2.1 =

-* New display mode for search results: Tiles
+* New display modes for search results: Tiles and simple list
+* Can now sort results by source, title or random order

 = 2.0.1 =